-If the Startup Speed value is set too low (less than crank speed) the controller's target speed will be ramped to the active set speed (Idle, Remote Speed, or Set Speed A) before the engine has started.
+If the Startup Speed value is set too low (less than crank speed) the controller's target speed will be ramped to the active set speed (Remote Speed Pot, Set Speed A, or Set Speed B) before the engine has started.
 Therefore, when the engine does start, it may overspeed or output excessive smoke because the startup ramp, having already completed, no longer controls the rate of engine speed increase.

 If the Startup Speed value is set too high (above the active set speed) then the Startup Speed becomes the target speed that the controller must reach before the controller considers the startup sequence complete.
 Typically, the startup sequence ends when the engine speed reaches the active set speed.
-The active set speed is the Idle Speed if the Idle Hold Time parameter is a nonzero value or the "selected set speed" (either Remote Speed or Set Speed A).
+The active set speed is the Remote Speed Pot, Set Speed A, or Set Speed B.